matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 ```

 :::tip
 - Executing transactions from L1 requires the caller to pay a fee to the L2 operator.
 The fee depends on the length of the calldata and the `gasLimit`.
-This is similar to the `l2gasLimit` on Ethereum.
-You can read more about the [zkSync fee model here](../developer-guides/transactions/fee-model.md).
+This is similar to `gasLimit` on Ethereum.
+You can read more about [zkSync Era fee model](../developer-guides/transactions/fee-model.md).
 - The fee also depends on the gas price that is used during the transaction call.
 So to have a predictable fee for the call, the gas price should be fetched from the L1 provider.
 :::